ibm-cloud-docs/Cloudant/guides/active-active.md

 or by using some other means.

-A simple test of whether a failover is required would be to use the main database endpoint as a 'heartbeat.
+A simple test of whether a failover is required would be to use the main database endpoint as a "heartbeat".
 For example,
 a simple `GET` request that is sent to the main database endpoint normally returns [details about the database](/apidocs/cloudant#getdatabaseinformation){: new_window}{: external}.